 When you’re visiting during Christmas in NYC, prepare yourself to be a part of the masses.
 This place is busy!
 However, some of the super touristy spots draw a crowd for good reason.
 The suggestions that follow are prime spots for experiencing Christmas in NYC.

 If you’re a super-fan of Christmas, you’re pretty familiar with the Rockefeller Christmas Tree.
-It’s a showcase of the NYC Christmas scene (it even has its own program dedicated to its lighting, scheduled for November 28, 2018 at 7:00 pm).
+It’s a showcase of the NYC Christmas scene (it even has its own program dedicated to its lighting, scheduled for December 4, 2019 at 8:00 pm).
 In addition, it makes regular appearances on the Today show during the holiday season.
 And I’m a big fan!
-(Hi Savannah and Hoda!)
+(Hi, Savannah and Hoda!)

 The main reason to visit: The Rockefeller Christmas Tree is the most iconic vision of an NYC Christmas.
-Standing at 80-feet tall this year, it is a sight to behold.
+This year, the tree will hail from the Village of Florida in New York.
 Yes, there are crowds.
 But, even a glimpse of the tree is truly magical.

 Tip: Use the B, D, F, M to 47th-50th Sts-Rockefeller Center Subway line to easily access Rockefeller Center.